 Babies born before week 37 of pregnancy are considered preterm.
 Preterm babies face a higher risk for one or more complications after delivery.

 One of the main concerns is the newborn’s lung.
 A baby’s lungs are typically considered mature by week 36.
-But some moms-to-be may need a steroid injection before delivery to speed up lung development.
+However, not all babies develop at the same rate, so there can be exceptions.
+If it’s known ahead of time that a baby will be coming early, some moms-to-be may need a steroid injection before delivery to speed up lung development.

 Immature lungs can be dangerous for your baby.
 Some of the most common complications include the following.

 Respiratory distress syndrome